velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 I feel slightly sick.
 Bear tilts his head in that way he does when he's about to beat someone to death.
 Moose spits.
 "Pissing hounds, hotshot, you never told us!"

-She shrugged.
+She shrugs.
 "Was a long time ago."

 I look up at Egret, who's rummaging in her robes.
 "Why--?"
 I begin, and come up short as she pulls something from a pocket and proffers it.
 Brilliant blue light glints in her cupped hands.